svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 To make a decision on behalf of beginner and expert accounts working together, there needs to be a consensus made.
 The power and rating effect on consensus and quantity of token rewards is subject to changes in the Research Community token economics.

 The mechanism of consensus will rely on **10 users** interacting in either the Data Submission or Validation phase.
 These users must be randomly selected by Svandis off chain and this will be based **on a randomized selection using entropy from the last Ethereum block hash**.
 To participate, technically the 10 online users selected will first transmit a signed data hash with hidden data to Svandis.
 Once 10 online users have submitted to the consensus, they will reveal another signed "secret" which can be used for trustless confirmation of what they researched for this data field.
 Through a combination of Machine learning, data analyst parameters, and UX features Svandis will make a decision on whether a consensus was reached between users.
+Machine learning can correlate similar information being presented by Research Community members in situations where a distinct quantitative answer is not concluded.

 Successful consensus reached by over 75% of users based on the Svandis power attributed to the given users' ratings, means that there is a new hashed data state to characterize the structured data representing a screener.
 Svandis will at this point publish to the blockchain (in low frequency intervals and publicly providing a signed transaction, as mentioned herein) alongside publishing the exact signed message hash that the decentralized community members originally submitted.
 If consensus is not reached there will be no change on the blockchain, if there is an action later on by Svandis Internal analytics team this might trigger an action being recorded on chain.